Climate-Resilient Green Economy (CRGE) Strategy

 - Power: expanding electricity generation from renewable energy for domestic and regional markets

-- Transportation, industrial sectors and buildings: Leapfrogging to modern and energy efficient technologies.
+- Transport, industrial sectors and buildings: Leapfrogging to modern and energy efficient technologies.

 The strategy targets climate change mitigation and adaptation.
 It sets a target to limit 2030 emissions to 150 Mt CO2e (level of 2010 emissions), approximately 250 Mt CO2e less than in the business as usual scenario.
 It also establishes a target to increase generating capacity by 25,000MW by 2030 - hydro 22,000MW, geothermal 1,000MW and wind 2,000MW.
 There are programmes to replace wood fuel for domestic use with less polluting fuels, such as biogas.
 There are plans to distribute 9m stoves by 2015 and 34m by 2030.